 This summer we are exploring ways to have fun close to home.
 Why cross the metro when there is fun at your doorstep?
-Today, we’ve pulled together some family fun south of Minneapolis & St Paul in the community of Bloomington.
+Today, we’ve pulled together some family fun south of Minneapolis & St Paul to find the best parks in Bloomington, Minnesota, to visit with kids.

 1. Can’t beat the giant playground at Hyland Lake Park Reserve